Dragons unveil plans for $50 million training base in Wollongong

-St George Illawarra confirmed plans to build a $50 million High Performance Centre in Wollongong that will make the University of Wollongong the full-time training base of its NRL squad.
+St George Illawarra have confirmed plans to build a new $50 million home in Wollongong, with the NSW government allocating funds for a new high performance centre at UOW.

-Funding allocated in NSW government's upcoming budget will see the creation of two full-sized training fields to be utilised the club's NRL and NRLW sides, as well as a state-of-the-art gym, lecture theatre, media studio and recovery pool facilities at the University of Wollongong Innovation campus.
+While WIN Stadium has been the primary training base for the joint-venture's NRL and NRLW squads, the UOW Innovation Campus has a been a regular training base for junior and development teams.

 Advertisement

-While WIN Stadium has been the primary training base for the joint-venture's top squads, the Innovation Campus has a been a regular training base for junior squads and its NRLW side.

-The Community and High Performance Centre (CHPC) will also see the club further its community engagement programs that reach more than 114,000 participants each year.
+The 'Community and High Performance Centre' will be the full-time home of the club's NRL squad, while the facility will also be used for various community and UOW education and research programs.

+With tentative plans to see the facility completed by the end of 2024, Dragons CEO Ryan Webb said the move reaffirmed the club's commitment to its regions.

-"This is the boldest project the Dragons have ever undertaken, and our vision is to build a centre that delivers tremendous value for both our club and community," St George Illawarra chief executive Ryan Webb said.
+"This is the boldest project the Dragons have ever undertaken, and our vision is to build a centre that delivers tremendous value for both our club and community," Webb said.

 "With the support of the club's shareholders, this project has progressed over the last year through the design and stakeholder engagement process.

-"The next steps involve community engagement activities which will act as an important component to the project's development application (DA) which we hope to lodge shortly.
+"The next steps involve community engagement activities which will act as an important component to the project's development application which we hope to lodge shortly."

-"We thank the State Government for seeing the value in what we are working to achieve for our sport and community in helping us make the CHPC a reality."

-St George Illawarra chairman Craig Young said the project reaffirmed the Dragons' commitment to the club's regions

 Download the Illawarra Mercury news app in the Apple Store or Google Play.